rsrohansaha/rsrohansaha/README.md

 - 🌱 I’m currently learning **Transformer Models**

-- 👨‍💻 All of my projects are available at [rohansaha.in/projects.html](rohansaha.in/projects.html)
+- 👨‍💻 All of my projects are available at [rohansaha.in/projects/](rohansaha.in/projects/)

-- 📝 I regularly write articles on [blogs.rohansaha.in](blogs.rohansaha.in)
+- 📝 I regularly write articles on [blog.rohansaha.in](blog.rohansaha.in)

 - 📫 How to reach me **rohan.saha@outlook.in**